uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 An object of the ``device_policy`` type is associated with a ``sycl::queue`` that is used to run algorithms on a DPC++ compliant device.
-When an algorithm runs with ``device_policy`` it is capable of processing SYCL buffers (passed via :code:`oneapi::dpl::begin/end`), data in the host memory or data in Unified Shared Memory (USM), inlcuding USM device memory.
+When an algorithm runs with ``device_policy`` it is capable of processing SYCL buffers (passed via :code:`oneapi::dpl::begin/end`), data in the host memory and data in Unified Shared Memory (USM), including USM device memory.
-When data is placed in the host memory, it shall be passed to the algorithms as random access iterators. oneDPL algorithm might do implicit transfering data to a device before execution.
+Data placed in the host memory and USM can only be passed to oneDPL algorithms as pointers and random access iterators.
+The way to transfer data from the host memory to a device and back is unspecified; per-element data movement to/from a temporary storage is a possible valid implementation.

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for DPC++ kernels executed by an algorithm the policy is passed to.